InfoSec812/namespace2chart/README.md

 ## Project Goals

-* :heavy_check_mark:The application **MUST** extract resources from the namespace, remove certain cluster-specific metadata/annotations, and reset the `status` field in the output YAML
+* :heavy_check_mark: The application **MUST** extract resources from the namespace, remove certain cluster-specific metadata/annotations, and reset the `status` field in the output YAML
-* :heavy_check_mark:The application **MUST** be able to use the locally cached credentials from someplace like `~/.kube/config`
+* :heavy_check_mark: The application **MUST** be able to use the locally cached credentials from someplace like `~/.kube/config`
-* :heavy_check_mark:The tool **MUST** have minimal required configuration options.
+* :heavy_check_mark: The tool **MUST** have minimal required configuration options.
 Ideally, if you are already logged in with `oc` or `kubectl` it should run without ANY parameters
-* :heavy_check_mark:The application **SHOULD** extract all resource types from the target namespace, excepting the ignored types.
+* :heavy_check_mark: The application **SHOULD** extract all resource types from the target namespace, excepting the ignored types.
 (This includes Custom Resources)
-* :black_square_button:The application **SHOULD** run on all three major operating systems: Windows, Linux, and MacOS as a native binary (Works on Linux, not yet tested on Mac/Windows)
+* :black_square_button: The application **SHOULD** run on all three major operating systems: Windows, Linux, and MacOS as a native binary (Works on Linux, not yet tested on Mac/Windows)
-* :black_square_button:The application **SHOULD** find all commonalities between resources of the same *kind* and extract the differences into the `Values.yaml` of the resultant Chart
+* :black_square_button: The application **SHOULD** find all commonalities between resources of the same *kind* and extract the differences into the `Values.yaml` of the resultant Chart
-* :black_square_button:The application **SHOULD** create tests in the Helm chart to ensure that the output would reproduce the content it was extracted from (excepting the cluster-specific metadata/annotations/status)
+* :black_square_button: The application **SHOULD** create tests in the Helm chart to ensure that the output would reproduce the content it was extracted from (excepting the cluster-specific metadata/annotations/status)
-* :black_square_button:The application **SHOULD** perform validation of the schema of the templates to ensure those templates match the schema extracted from the target cluster
+* :black_square_button: The application **SHOULD** perform validation of the schema of the templates to ensure those templates match the schema extracted from the target cluster

 ## Build Pre-Requisites
 * Java JDK (preferably GraalVM)